A nurse practitioner was well into a medical visit Monday at a clinic in Multnomah County when his patient revealed a cough.

 "We are going to be asking the healthcare workforce to choose between safety and duty," Oregon Health and Sciences University emergency physician Dr. Esther Choo said via Twitter.
 "Who will take care of patients when the caregivers fall ill and are taken out of service?"

 In the U.S., we are at the brink of a massive shortage of PPE to protect our healthcare professionals and avoid the spread of disease as we care for COVID19 patients.
 We are going to be asking healthcare workforce to choose between safety and duty.
-2/— Esther Choo (@choo_ek) March 18, 2020
+2/— Dr. Esther AT LEAST WEAR A MASK Choo (@choo_ek) March 18, 2020